divyagoyal138/CribHub/README.md

-# 🏠 CribHub
+<h1>CribHub<h1>

 CribHub is a smart and user-friendly platform that helps students and young professionals easily **find roommates and affordable accommodation**.
-Whether you’re new to a city or just looking for a better living match, CribHub helps you discover verified listings and compatible flatmates in just a few clicks.
+Whether you’re new to a city or just looking for a better living match

 # A Room-mate and Accommodation Finder

----

-## 🚀 Features
+## Features

-- 🧑‍🤝‍🧑 **Roommate Matching** based on preferences, habits, budget & lifestyle.
+- 🧑‍🤝‍🧑 **Roommate Matching**
 - 📍 **Verified Accommodation Listings** (flats, PGs, hostels, shared rooms).
 - 🔍 Advanced **filters for rent, location, gender, occupation**, etc.
 - 💬 In-app **chat** to connect with potential roommates.